CinderD/CReKG/README.md

 # Legal-Knowledge-Graph
 This is the repository for the Final Year Project -- Knowledge Graph Construction on legal documents.

-Update on 6/11:
+Update on 10/11:
-  1. Seems like CUAD is already the best dataset to choose.
-Even though it is annotated based on understanding the contract, we can still find entities based on the annotated sentances.
-Further work may focus on the entity extraction on CUAD annotated sentances.
+  1. Utilized CUAD's "Governing_Law" dataset to built up a simple KG

 Current Progress: